-The resin in the pre-preg melts during lamination and fills the gaps between adjacent copper layers.
-The pressure while laminating the materials together squeezes the excess pre-preg from the board edges, thinning the layers..
+The resin in the pre-preg melts during lamination, filling the gaps between adjacent copper layers.
+This process ensures uniform thickness and insulation on each side of the board.
+While laminating the materials together, the pressure squeezes the excess pre-preg from the board edges, thinning the layers.

 The distance between the trace and the nearest plane is critical for controlling impedance accuracy.
 Designers match the signal layers to the plane layers in a laminate.
 Lamination is used between two layers to ensure separation accuracy.

 The dielectric constant, often referred to as Dk, is a critical factor in a laminate system.
 It indicates how well a PCB material can hold electrical energy, measuring its capacity to store an electrical charge.
 The dielectric constant affects the PCB assembly, including solder masking, which protects parts of the board during soldering.

 High temperatures can have a significant impact on PCB materials.
 This includes the potential for solder masking to degrade or become less effective.

 This property is crucial in deciding the performance of electronic devices.
 It impacts the speed and quality of electrical signals traveling through the PCB.
 Additionally, the dielectric constant directly influences parasitic capacitance, affecting the transmission line impedance of a copper trace, copper plane, and laminate.

 Notably, the dielectric constant and impedance share an inverse relationship.
 A higher dielectric constant leads to an increase in parasitic capacitance.
 So, it’s essential to fully grasp the different laminate choices for designing PCB stackups with controlled impedance.